top of page

 • Moving from rinse to chop to drain without stopping

-• Keeping the sink usable even while accessories are in place
+• Keeping the sink fully usable even while accessories are in place

-A great sink works beautifully even with nothing sitting on top of it.
+If a sink only works well when you stack it full of accessories, that is a warning sign.
+A great sink works beautifully with very little sitting on top of it.

 4. Drain Placement and Sink Slope (The Detail Nobody Brags About, But Everyone Notices)